5 Simple steps to tackle tax time.

 From the seven-tiered hand piped cake, to the designer dress you desperately need, there are many wedding expenses that are, well, expensive.
-That said, while the average trip down the aisle now comes in at a whopping $54,295*, there are ways to keep a lid on the costs.
 Here are six suggestions that could help keep your wedding budget under control – so you can have a great day, but still afford that tropical honeymoon.

 One of the biggest mistakes is jumping into the planning stage before you’ve sat down and worked out a realistic budget.
 This often leads to disappointment (when you realise you can’t afford the 12-piece band you had your heart set on) or worse – a complete budget blowout.
 It’s critical to get a clear, realistic amount in mind and stick to it!
 This might sound obvious but most couples blow the budget by moving the financial goal posts along the way, or because they haven’t properly tracked their costs.
 A good tip is to create a spreadsheet and list all of your expenses as they occur, so nothing gets missed.
 Then, why not name your savings account something Wedding specific, to help you separate your accounts.